 Incompletes, withdrawals, repeated courses, and non-credit remedial courses.
 Incompletes and withdrawals will count as hours attempted but not completed.
 If incompletes are later completed, they will be reflected when progress is again checked, or sooner if the student appeals.
-Repeated courses will not add to total hours attempted or hours completed; the grade will simply be replaced.
+Repeated courses will add to total hours attempted and hours completed.
 The new grade will be included in the grade point average calculation, which will be considered when progress is again checked, or sooner if the student appeals.

-Valparaiso University does not offer non-credit remedial courses.
+Valparaiso University does not offer noncredit remedial courses.